shuarey/katas-tester/README.md

-# katas-tester
+# C# katas-tester
 This is a file that contains my work on solving several Katas found on Code Wars.

 Some are completed.
 Some are not.

 The Main method is where I conduct primitive tests.